IBM/EEL-agentic-ai-bootcamp/docs/use-cases-for-labs/pro-code/insurance-claim/lab-guide.md

-# Insurance claim pre-authorization use case
-# **Lab guide - Cashless claim process: customer support & Pre-authorization**
+# Cashless claim process: customer support & Pre-authorization

+## 🛠️ **Lab guide -  Use Case Implementation Guide**

-This guide will help you to build and test the use case
+This guide provides step-by-step instructions for building and testing the use case.

+### 📌 Use Case Summary

+The use case outlines two key stages in the **cashless hospitalization claim process**:

+1. **📞 Customer Support**
+   - Assist policyholders with claim-related inquiries.
+   - Clarify policy benefits and processing steps.

+2. **⚙️ Pre-Authorization Calculation**
+   - Automated back-end process for insurers.
+   - Determines approved coverage based on hospital treatment estimates.

+### 🎯 Scenario

+A policyholder seeks treatment with an active insurance policy but faces uncertainties:

+- ❓ **Unclear on coverage & cashless claims**
+- 💸 **Concerned about out-of-pocket expenses**

+**Key Requirements:**
+✔️ Transparent policy benefits explanation.
+✔️ Clear breakdown of insurer-approved amount vs. hospital treatment cost.

+This use case ensures a **seamless customer experience** while optimizing insurer workflows.

 ## ⏳ **Build and run**